International Student Services

 BCA Study Abroad coordinates the study for exchange students from our host institutions interested in studying in the United States.

-Each year, students from Ecuador, France, Spain, Japan and other nations enroll to study at U.S. campuses, increasing their own understanding and enriching campus life.
+Each year, students from Ecuador, Germany, Spain and other nations enroll to study at U.S. campuses, increasing their own understanding of American culture and enriching campus life.
 Exchange students apply through their home institution and can choose study at one of several colleges and universities in the U.S., including:

 If your college or university is interested in hosting BCA international students on your campus, please contact Robert William at the BCA central office.